 If you live anywhere near a set of train tracks, chances are you’re all too familiar with the screaming blare of a train’s whistle.
 Reducing train noise may be difficult, unless you plan on moving, soundproofing your house is the best option to reduce the noise disturbance.
 This will allow you to block Train Horns & Whistle Noises

-It may seem like these whistles were designed to test the sanity of all within hearing distance, but they are in fact used as a safety precaution.
+It may seem like these horns and whistles were designed to test the sanity of all within hearing distance, but they are in fact used as a safety precaution.
 The Federal Railroad Administration (FRA) actually requires all trains to sound their horns as a warning to oncoming traffic and pedestrians 15-20 seconds before entering a public highway-rail grade crossing.
 If the train is moving at a speed greater than 60 mph, the conductor is required to begin sounding the horn when the train is a full quarter mile away from the crossing.

 Quiet Zones from Train Horn Noise

 If you’re fed up with constant train whistling, you may be able to go straight to the source.
 Some areas are eligible to become Quiet Zones by request, where horn restrictions can be put in place to reduce train noise near residential and commercial areas.